semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 * **Line 17:** Semgrep and regex-based scanners can detect **line 14**, in which `secret` is passed.
 * **Line 26:** Semgrep correctly skips `conf.secret` in **line 21**.
 Regex-based scanners simply looking for matches of the string `secret` generate a false positive.

-After scanning for secrets, Semgrep uses a **post-processor** function called a **validator** to validate if a secret is **valid** or **invalid**.
+After scanning for secrets, Semgrep uses a **post-processor** function called a **validator** to validate a secret.

 1. The post-processor detects the service, such as Slack or AWS, that the secret is used for.
 2. If the post-processor does not support the service that the secret is used for, or the secret is a **honeypot token**, Semgrep notes that there is **No validator** for the secret.
 3. If the validator can detect the service, Semgrep performs an API call.
 The following outcomes can occur:
-	1. If the API call returns an HTTP response of 200 or similar, then the finding is **valid**.
+	1. If the API call returns an HTTP response of 200 or similar, then the finding's validation state is **confirmed valid**.
-	2. If the API call returns an HTTP response of 403 or similar, then the finding is **invalid**.
+	2. If the API call returns an HTTP response of 403 or similar, then the finding's validation state is **confirmed invalid**.
-	3. If the API call returns an HTTP response of 500 or similar, or some other error occurred, then Semgrep notes that a **Validation error** has occurred.
+	3. If the API call returns an HTTP response of 500 or similar, or some other error occurred, then Semgrep notes that a **validation error** has occurred.

 All findings, whether they are validated, with validation errors, invalid, or valid, appear in Semgrep Cloud Platform.